Faith — What Is It and Where Does It Come From? —

 for those who are not His own, nor did He need to.
 In other words, when all is said and done, of what value or effectiveness

-was the sacrifice of Jesus Christ, for those in eternal hell?
+was the sacrifice of Jesus Christ for those will perish?
 None!
-Yet, all who Christ sacrificed for will be saved and none
+Yet, all who Christ sacrificed for will be saved and none of these

 This concept is the idea that when God administers His grace, it is so effective and effectual that it even creates the necessary

-faith in a man so that he will always come willingly and freely to Christ, embracing the cross with deep conviction and relief.
+faith in a man so that he will always come willingly and freely to Christ, embracing the cross with deep conviction and true

-This grace is irresistible, not in the sense that man cannot resist it or is "forced" to receive it, but rather in
+repentance.
+This grace is irresistible, not in the sense that man is "forced" to receive it, but rather in the sense

-the sense that man will never want to resist it when given.
+that man will never want to resist it.

 Perseverance of the Saints